 Here's what you should know before applying for Department of Technology scholarships.

-All scholarship documents (completed applications, ACT/SAT scores and transcripts) must be received by March 1 of each year.
+All scholarship documents including completed applications, ACT/SAT scores, letters of recommendation, and transcripts (if these are requested) must be received by March 1 of each year.
+Please forward all scholarship documents electronically to Cindy Wert at firstname.lastname@example.org.
 Successful scholarship recipients will typically be notified by the end of the spring semester or at the beginning of the summer break.
-Please return all scholarship documents to the Department of Technology, Campus Box 5100, Normal, IL 61790-5100.

-Unless otherwise directed by the specific scholarship criteria, names and contact information of three references are required as part of the application.
+Names and contact information for three references are required as part of the application.
 References should be able to attest to student's character, leadership, academic potential, and dependability.